m4xx3d0ut/displayboard/README.md

 There are default credentials in the SQLite DB, you can log in with:

-Email: admin@admin.com
+Email: admin@admin.com<br />
-Password: admin
+Password: admin<br />
 OTP: (You will need to get the 'secret' from the DB and use the "Enter a setup key" option in Google Authenticator.
-You can browse the DB to find this.)
+You can browse the DB to find this.)<br />

 The admin page is pretty spartan at this point.
 You can add a user, it will show you their info, including the secret for the OTP setup, but there is no way to remove a user from the panel at this time.
 I recommend you use a DB browser, after creating a new admin account, to remove the default credentials.